Like with any other form of exercise, the more you do it, the fitter you become.

-There’s a plethora of pedometers on the market.
+There are a plethora of pedometers on the market.
 How to choose a suitable pedometer may be a painful task.
 Fortunately, we have selected some of the most popular pedometers.

 5.Letsfit Fitness Tracker with Heart Rate Monitor, Pedometer Watch – Best For Running